 in their crates only when necessary due to rainy or frozen or

-extreme heat weather.
+extreme heat weather that doesn't allow us to get outdoors with them.
 Water is also available from drinking pans

 in the puppy room plus outdoor drinking areas are available to

 them when we are outdoors playing.

 usually ready to go to their new homes at the age of 8 weeks.

 We judge this by how well they are eating and interacting with

 us.
 Often we are asked about how the puppies travel and if it